JacksonKuo/blog/_posts/2026-5-28-gh-actions-security-roadmap.markdown

 {:toc}

 # Problem Statement
-Therew are some big changes to GitHub Actions this year.
+There are some big changes to GitHub Actions this year.
 Breakdown the changes from the GitHub Actions 2026 Security Roadmap: [https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/](https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/) (Release date: March 26, 2026)

 Also there some great discussions that were brought up here: [https://github.com/orgs/community/discussions/190621](https://github.com/orgs/community/discussions/190621)